-If you have already read my dehumidifier buying guide then you already know the answers to most of the questions.
+If you have already read my dehumidifier buying guide, you already know the answers to most of the questions.

-A dehumidifier is an awesome air remedy answer for casting off extra moisture around your home and guarding it against adverse mold.
-Suggested indoor moisture level is between 30 and 50 percent.
+A dehumidifier is an excellent air remedy answer for casting off extra moisture around your home and guarding it against adverse mold.
+The suggested indoor moisture level is between 30 and 50 percent.
 If you have more, you need a dehumidifier.
-If you’re just beginning your search for a dehumidifier, you may have lots of questions.
+If you’re beginning your search for a dehumidifier, you may have lots of questions.

-- I heard that a dehumidifier will help handle and release some of my allergy symptoms.
+- I heard that a dehumidifier would help handle and release some of my allergy symptoms.
 Can it?

-- How to choose proper dehumidifier for my place?
+- How to choose a proper dehumidifier for my place?

 - Where should I store my dehumidifier?